duyvk99/vault-project/terraform/projects/users-management/README.md

 ```
 ## Setup
-- Replace your terraform variables and run the command below to create resources in Vault.
+- Update your Terraform variables and execute the command below to create resources in Vault.

 ```
 cd terraform/project/users-management
 mv terraform.tfvars.example terraform.tfvars